 The Nubia Watch seems to have borrowed a lot from the Nubia Alpha.
 It also has a similar bendable display.
 This one is a 4.01-inch super flexible AMOLED (960 × 192 pixel; 244 ppi), that comes with a 316L stainless steel and aluminium body.
 The dimensions are as follows: length: 125mm, width: 41.5mm, thickness: 14.2mm and weight: 98 grams.

 Nubia says the dial is made of lightweight aluminium alloy manufactured using nano-injection process.
 All of this is attached to a soft and skin-friendly silicone strap.
 There are also other band options such as the one made of Napa leather.Although the watch is an upgraded version of Alpha, it lacks the camera on the side so loses some of the bulk.
 Furthermore the timepiece has a physical button alongside the two screws.
 Alpha does not have this button.
-The picture also shows a scale etched on the sides – it’s anyone’s guess what this is for.
-Some of the colourful watch faces that are available can be seen below.
+The pictures also shows a scale etched on the sides.
+Some of the colorful watch faces that are available can be seen below.

 You will only appreciate the stunning design if you watch the video clip below.
 The device really is a looker and the bendable display is gorgeous.